Day 1 of Driving to Utah

 The U-haul was fairly easy to drive and allowed us to enjoy the time on the road.
 We were anxious about the move, but we were also excited to see the countryside as we made the trip west.
 Keith and I were constantly snapping pictures and updating family/friends about our current location.

 Keith’s goal was to make it to the Colorado border before we stopped for the night.
 We did not reserve a hotel because we just weren’t sure how far we’d make it that day.
 As evening approached we started calling around for reservations.
 We needed a pet-friendly hotel so that did limit our options.
 There was a huge event in Colorado and the pet-friendly hotels were booked.

 We ended up driving about 50 miles south, out of our way, to find a room that would work for us. …in Kansas, about 18 miles from the Colorado border.
 Poor Keith didn’t make it to Colorado.🙁

 How did Lexi do on the trip?

 We’ve always taken Lexi in the car whenever possible.
 Sometimes we would even just take her for a ride around the block.
 She likes being in the car, she’s also usually snoring within about 5 minutes.

-We weren’t sure how she would do on a long distance trip.
-The longest she had ever rode in the car was probably 4 hours.
+We weren’t sure how she would do on a long-distance trip.
+The longest she had ever ridden in the car was probably 4 hours.
 Our guess was that she would sleep the whole way or possibly be nervously annoyed and couldn’t sleep.